softwaremill/bootzooka/development.md

 `http://0.0.0.0:9090/` in your browser (frontend listens on port 9090, backend on port 8080; so all HTTP requests will be proxied to port 8080).

-For details of frontend build and architecture please refere to the [bootzooka-ui README](bootzooka-ui).
+For details of frontend build and architecture please refere to the [frontend docs](frontend.html).